 BioPh.D.
 University of Virginia, 1994M.S.
 University of Virginia, 1990B.S.E.
 Princeton University, 1988

 "Prof. Lambert served as the Chair of the Fifth World Congress on Risk www.sra.org/worldcongress2019, with over three-hundred scientists and policymakers advancing the Congress theme of 'Development and Resilience' at the Cape Town International Convention Centre on 6-8 May 2019.
-The Call for Abstracts and opportunities for sponsorship are described at www.sra.org/worldcongress2019"James H. Lambert, University of Virginia, USA
+"James H. Lambert, University of Virginia, USA